waldrain/waldrain.github.io/pv.md

 - 200A continuous discharge current
 - 350A maximum discharge current

+I originally planned to use the JK-B2A20S20P for my 48V battery, but never got around to using that.
+So, it is still sitting unused in its pristine state.

 In October 2024, I decided to replace the [Daly](daly-smart-bms) passive balancer for the original 24V battery.

-I ordered an active BMS JK-B2A8S20P from AliExpress for EUR 70:
+I ordered an active BMS JK-B2A8S20P from the HankzorBMS Store on AliExpress (recommended for EUR 70:

 - [JK-B1A8S20P User Manual](https://www.manualslib.com/manual/2939904/Jk-B1a8s20p.html)
   ([^](/Users/jta/j/doc/hardware/manual/jk_bms/jk_bms_b2a8s20p.pdf))